-SAN FRANCISCO – In the latest online attack, Twitter said Friday that hackers may have gained access to information on a quarter of a million of its more than 200 million active users.
+SAN FRANCISCO – Twitter confirmed Friday that it had become the latest victim in a number of high-profile cyber-attacks against media companies, saying that hackers may have gained access to information on 250,000 of its more than 200 million active users.

 The social media giant said in a blog posting that earlier this week it detected attempts to gain access to its user data.
 It shut down one attack moments after it was detected.

-But it discovered that the attackers may have gained access to usernames, email addresses and encrypted passwords belonging to 250,000 users.
-Twitter has reset the pilfered passwords and sent emails advising users that they'll have to create a new one.
+But it discovered that the attackers may have stolen user names, email addresses and encrypted passwords belonging to 250,000 users.
+Twitter reset the pilfered passwords and sent emails advising affected users.

-One expert said that the Twitter hack probably happened after an employee's home or work computer was compromised through a vulnerability in Java, a commonly-used computing language whose weaknesses have been well publicized.
+One expert said that the Twitter hack probably happened after an employee's home or work computer was compromised through vulnerabilities in Java, a commonly used computing language whose weaknesses have been well publicized.

 Ashkan Soltani, an independent privacy and security researcher, said such a move would give attackers "a toehold" in Twitter's internal network, potentially allowing them either to sniff out user information as it traveled across the company's system or break into specific areas, such as the authentication servers that process users' passwords.